Metropolis (2001 film): Release

 The film was first released in Japan on May 26, 2001.
 When it was released in the US and other foreign countries by TriStar Pictures and Destination Films, it made a total of $4,035,192 in overseas territories outside of Japan.
 In the United States, the film was given a PG-13 rating by the MPAA for "violence and images of destruction" and a TV-14-LV rating when it aired on Adult Swim.
 It was also one of the first anime films to be submitted for consideration for Best Animated Film at the Academy Awards.

 Metropolis was first released on VHS, and is now available in North America as both a 2-disc DVD, with the second disc being a MiniDVD (called a "Pocket DVD"), and a Blu-ray.

 In both the United Kingdom and Ireland, Eureka Entertainment acquired the film's distribution rights as a means to release the film on Blu-ray in both countries.
 The UK and Ireland Blu-rays were released on January 16, 2017.

 Toho-Towa Distribution, the foreign film distribution division of the film's original Japanese distributor, Toho, also handled the Japanese distribution of the 1927 version of Metropolis.

 As the license of the German Metropolis is held by the Friedrich Wilhelm Murnau Foundation, the film was released under the title Robotic Angel.

 Reception

-Metropolis received highly positive reviews: based on 65 reviews from Rotten Tomatoes, Metropolis received an overall 86% Certified Fresh approval rating, with an average rating of 7.30/10.
+Metropolis received highly positive reviews: based on 67 reviews from Rotten Tomatoes, Metropolis received an overall 87% approval rating, with an average rating of 7.30/10.
 The site's critical consensus states that "A remarkable technical achievement, Metropolis' eye-popping visuals more than compensate for its relatively routine story."
+Metacritic assigned the film a weighted average score of 75 out of 100, based on 16 critics.

-Film critic Roger Ebert, writing for the Chicago Sun-Times, gave Metropolis a 4/4, calling it "one of the best animated films I have ever seen."
+Film critic Roger Ebert, writing for the Chicago Sun-Times, gave Metropolis four out of four, calling it "one of the best animated films I have ever seen".